FRoundation: Are Foundation Models Ready for Face Recognition?: Results

-We evaluated the baseline model, CLIP and DINOv2 on the Racial Face in the Wild (RFW) dataset \cite{RFW} to assess the model's bias and their performance across different demographic groups.
-The RFW dataset contains four testing subsets corresponding to Caucasian, Asian, Indian, and African demographic groups.
-Following \cite{PAMI_BIAS,RFW}, we reported the results as verification accuracies in (\%) on each subset and as average accuracies to evaluate general recognition performance.
-To evaluate the bias, we reported the standard deviation (STD) between all subsets and the skewed error ratio (SER), which is given by $\frac{max_gError_g}{min_gError_g}$, $g$ is the demographic group, as reported in \cite{PAMI_BIAS,DBLP:journals/corr/abs-1911-10692}.
+, where $g$ represents the demographic group, as reported in \cite{PAMI_BIAS,DBLP:journals/corr/abs-1911-10692}.
 A higher STD value indicates more bias across demographic groups and vice versa.
 For SER, the model that achieved a value closer to 1 is less biased.
 Table \ref{tab:RFW} presents the evaluation results on RFW.
-As baseline models, we reported the results for ViT-S and ViT-L (noted as Baseline) trained from scratch on CAISA-WebFace, MS1MV2, and WebFace4M.
-We also reported the results of DINOv2 and CLIP without finetuning and for the case where the models are finetuned on CAISA-WebFace, MS1MV2 or WebFace4M.
-One can observe the following from the reported results in Table \ref{tab:RFW}: \begin{itemize} \item Finetuing DINOv2 and CLIP improved the general recognition performance on all demographics, in comparison to the case where pretrained DINOv2 and CLIP are used without finetuning.
-These results are complementary to the ones reported in the previous section. \item In general, all models achieved their best recognition performances on the Caucasian subset and, in most of the settings. the lowest recognition performances on the African subset. \item Using CASIA-WebFace (0.5m images) for training/finetuning, the finetuned DINOv2 and CLIP achieved higher recognition performances than the model trained from scratch.
-However, DINOv2 and CLIP are slightly more biased than baseline models.
-For example, the STD achieved by baseline (Vit-S) was 4.38, which is slightly lower than the 4.49 and 4.43 STD achieved by finetuned DINOv2 (Vit-S) and CLIP (Vit-B). \item The models trained from scratch on large-scale datasets, MS1MV2 (5.8M images) and WebFace4M (4m images) archived higher average recognition performances (average) and lower standard deviation (in most of the settings) than finetuned CLIP and DINOv2.
-For example, using Vit-L architecture trained/finetuned on WebFace4M, the baseline achieved an average accuracy of 93.80\%, in comparison to 93.43\% and 91.57\% achieved by DINOv2 and CLIP, respectively.
-Also, in this case, the baseline model achieved a lower STD (1.74) than DINOv2 (1.78) and CLIP (2.11). \item In general, fined-tuned DINOv2 achieved higher average accuracies and lower STD than finetuned CLIP. \item Fientuning larger model architectures of pretrained DINOv2 (Vit-L) or CLIP (Vit-L) achieved higher recognition accuracies and lower STD than finetuning smaller architectures, DINOv2 (Vit-S) or CLIP (Vit-B). \end{itemize}
+As baseline models, we report the results for ViT-S and ViT-L (noted as baseline) trained from scratch on CASIA-WebFace, MS1MV2, and WebFace4M.
+We also reported the results of DINOv2 and CLIP without fine-tuning and for the case where the models are fine-tuned on CASIA-WebFace, MS1MV2, or WebFace4M.
+One can observe the following from the reported results in Table \ref{tab:RFW}: \begin{itemize} \item Fine-tuning DINOv2 and CLIP improved the general recognition performance on all demographics, in comparison to the case where pre-trained DINOv2 and CLIP are used without fine-tuning.
+These results are complementary to the ones reported in the previous section. \item In general, the presented models achieved unequal verification performances on different subsets of RFW, where all models achieved their best verification performances on the Caucasian subset.
+This can be observed from the high STD values (far from optimal zero) and SER values that are far from 1.
+These observations are aligned with the previous works \cite{PAMI_BIAS, DBLP:journals/corr/abs-1911-10692, DBLP:journals/inffus/MelziTVKRLDMFOZZYZWLTKZDBVGFFMUG24, DBLP:conf/cvpr/Gong0021, RFW}, reporting bias in FR when trained/finetuned on unbalanced datasets.
+Potential causes of this bias \cite{Yucer2023RacialBW} link to the unbalanced training datasets, model's sensitivity to skin color \cite{9001031} and/or hairstyles \cite{ozturk2024accuracybiasfacialhairstyle}.
+The racial distribution of the current FR datasets \cite{DBLP:journals/corr/YiLLL14a, zhu2021webface260mbenchmarkunveilingpower, guo2016ms} used in the literature is not balanced with a majority of identities being Caucasians \cite{PAMI_BIAS,DBLP:journals/corr/abs-1911-10692, RFW}.
+For example, as reported in \cite{RFW}, CASIA-WebFace \cite{DBLP:journals/corr/YiLLL14a} and MS-Celeb-1M \cite{guo2016ms}, contain 84.5\% and 76.3\% Caucasians, 2.6\% and 6.6 Asian, 1.6\% and 2.6\% Indian and 11.3\% and 14.5\% African, respectively.
+This is also true for the widely used WebFace260M \cite{zhu2021webface260mbenchmarkunveilingpower} and its subsets, such as WebFace42M and WebFace4M, where the authors reported that the majority of identities are Caucasian.
+The previous works \cite{PAMI_BIAS,DBLP:journals/corr/abs-1911-10692,DBLP:journals/inffus/MelziTVKRLDMFOZZYZWLTKZDBVGFFMUG24,DBLP:conf/cvpr/Gong0021, RFW} reported that bias in these datasets would reflect in the FR algorithms, leading to higher verification accuracies on Caucasians compared to other ethnicities.